Chickeninvader/Chickeninvader/README.md

 ### Challenges on board:

-I decided to focus myself on feeding more knowledge:books: to my brain.
-I set a couple of self-challenges in order to push myself more further.:running:
+I decided to focus myself on feeding more to my brain.
+I set a couple of self-challenges in order to push myself more further:

 - Reinforcement Learning: An Introduction (Richard S. Sutton and Andrew G. Barto)